-All information regarding the legal status of the properties was provided by the members of the Legal Department Morena del Valle Minerals (MVM), the local subsidiary of Lake Resources in the province of Catamarca.
-The status of properties has not been independently verified by the CP, who takes no responsibility for the legal status of the properties.
+All information regarding the legal status of the properties was provided by the members of the Legal Department of Morena del Valle Minerals SA (MVM), the local subsidiary of Lake Resources in the province of Catamarca.
+The status of properties has not been independently verified by the Competent Person, who takes no responsibility for the legal status of the properties.